 Communications play an increasingly important role in advancing higher education sustainability.
 Yet many sustainability professionals must balance other responsibilities alongside communications tasks, leaving them little time to develop coherent strategies, pursue creative projects, or dive into analytics.
 Meanwhile, dedicated communications staff have much to offer each other in terms of comparing best practices and sharing insight into specialized topics.
 The Communications Track will cover a range of subjects designed to serve both new and experienced sustainability communicators.
 Participants will have the opportunity to develop and refine their own communications strategies as well as build their professional networks.

-The organizers are especially seeking proposals that relate to the following topics: university and departmental branding; newsletter basics and innovations; social media do’s and don’ts; best practices for news and blog writing; audience and analytics; web content management; video and content creation; graphic design; survey creation; and relationship building with your university’s communications department or student assistants.
+The organizers are especially seeking proposals that relate to the following topics: university and departmental branding; newsletter basics and innovations; social media do’s and don’ts; best practices for news and blog writing; audience and analytics; web content management; video and content creation; graphic design; survey creation; analytics; marketing; event promotion; and relationship building with your university’s communications department or student assistants.
+In addition, the track also hopes to emphasize communications that lead to behavior change and are asking that proposals include relevant psychology/behavioral science research findings where applicable.

 Organizing Team: Lisa Nicolaison (Princeton University), Nathan Jandl (University of Wisconsin–Madison) and Pamela Gramlich (Colgate University)